merveilles/The-Town/README.md

 - A focus on decentralization, community activism, social justice, and civic empowerment.
 - A recognition that economic, social, and ecological injustices are all deeply interconnected.

-### Instance Rules
+## Instance Rules

 - One must respect the [Code of Conduct](https://github.com/merveilles/Resources/blob/master/CONDUCT.md).
 - One must remember the [Three Gates Of Speech](http://wiki.xxiivv.com/Discourse).
 - One must wear a **Black & White avatar**.

+### Introduction

+Upon joining the instance, we recommend that you first add an avatar to your profile, and write a post that describes who you are, include the `#introduction` tag in your post.
+You should also consider pinning this to your profile.

 ### Invites

-This instance is invite-only.
-This is intentional to keep the community small and to reduce the overhead on the moderation team.
+We want to keep the instance small.
+The aim of the Town is to facilitate a discussion on the various projects created by members of the Merveilles community.
+So, that is why we are keeping things invite-only for the time being.
+This is intentional to reduce the overhead on the moderation team and to focus on our existing members more.
 You may only receive an invite if someone already on the instance recommends you to the moderation team for review.

 ## Updates & Improvements